Michelle Lujan Grisham: Guns

-Lujan Grisham was a co-sponsor of the 2015 Assault Weapon Ban H. R. 4269 Bill that was introduced on December 12, 2015.
+Lujan Grisham was a co-sponsor of the Assault Weapon Ban, H. R. 4269, introduced on December 12, 2015.

 Israel

 Lujan Grisham is a strong supporter of Israel.
 She condemned the United Nations Security Council's criticism of Israel's settlement building in the occupied Palestinian territories.

 Marijuana legalization

 In 2019, after a bill to legalize recreational marijuana passed the New Mexico House but not the Senate, Lujan Grisham announced that she would add the issue to the legislative agenda for the upcoming year.
 She also announced the formation of a working group to determine the best path forward for legalization during the 2020 session.
 In 2021, after the legislature failed to legalize cannabis during the regular session, Lujan Grisham called a special session so that lawmakers could pass a legalization bill.
 She signed the bill into law on April 12, 2021.

 Minimum wage

 In 2015, Lujan Grisham co-sponsored legislation that would raise the federal minimum wage to $12/hour.